Okimoka/hbn_sync/README.md

 In order to parse the SMI Eye-Tracker format used in the HBN dataset, a modification to the mne-bids-pipeline has to be made.
 This repository features two variants of this modification:

 - `_05b_sync_eyelink.py` which adds support for the SMI format, plus captures some important metrics about the synchronization quality and stores them in `extractedDataset/derivs/<subject>/eeg/<subject>_task-<task>-eyelink_metrics.json`.
 This includes some HBN-specific code, like reading the `participants.tsv` from the dataset
-- `_05b_sync_eyelink_nometrics.py` which only adds support for the SMI format and does not include any code that would be specific to only this project
+- `_05b_sync_eye.py` which only adds support for the SMI format and does not include any code that would be specific to only this project.
+It is intended as a clutter-free extension of the mne-bids-pipeline fork.
+When using this variant, `/path/to/mne_bids_pipeline/steps/preprocessing/__init__.py` has to be adapted to the new filename

 After installing the mne-bids-pipeline fork (`pip3 install git+https://github.com/s-ccs/mne-bids-pipeline.git@temp_dev`), the `_05b_sync_eyelink.py` file has to be updated with the first of these variants (i.e. overwrite the file in `~/.local/lib/python3.12/site-packages/mne_bids_pipeline/steps/preprocessing`).